New Transfer Student advisement and registration for students who have earned 22 or more post high school college credits begins November 2, 2015.

 - Once you have completed the New Transfer Student Online Orientation course, you must contact First Year Experience at 715-394-8230 or email@example.com to schedule your Transfer Welcome Conversation.
 By completing the Welcome Conversation, you will receive your advisor's name and contact information via your UW-Superior e-mail address.

-3. It is your responsibility to schedule an advisement appointment with your advisor and to keep the appointment.
-If you leave a phone message and/or e-mail for your advisor and you don't receive a response within three business days, contact the Center for Academic Advisement at firstname.lastname@example.org or 715-394-8515 for assistance.
+It is your responsibility to contact your advisor to schedule an advisement session.
+If you leave a phone message and/or e-mail for your advisor and do NOT receive a response within three business days, contact the Center for Academic Advisement at firstname.lastname@example.org or 715-394-8515 for assistance.

 We hope this information is of help to you.
 If you have further questions, contact the Center for Academic Advisement via e-mail at email@example.com.